BrookJeynes/CSharp-Tafe-Course/README.md

 <br>

 Once you have created the `main.cs` file open it up in visual studio, or your IDE of choice, and make sure that you can connect to that project through the IDE editor.
-Now you have set everything up, write out the example code below and run it.
+Now you have set everything up, write out the example code below.
 Try think about what it does before running it. <br><br>

 ```csharp
 using System;